quimnuss/EcoDuet/README.md

 - [ ] Improve ecosystem health feedback. e.g. Oracle: Computes N iterations and marks endangered elders

 - [ ] Switch to environmental actions to change GLV parameters instead of cubes
+- [x] Rain
+- [x] Weather system

 ### Fase 5 : Some Polishing

-- [ ] Change the environtment from desert to field even more according to ecosystem state
+- [x] Change the environtment from desert to field even more according to ecosystem state
 - [ ] Animals slope orientation](https://www.youtube.com/watch?v=YbPgJNSazec)
-- [ ] Improve animal selection feedbac (both elder and killing)k
+- [ ] Improve animal selection feedback (both elder and killing)k
+- [ ] Seasons system
+- [ ] Make weather changes gradual

 - [ ] Rethink interactions to be more consistent on less actions
 - [x] Remove old densities code
 - [ ] Use EcoNone for rate instead of R?
+- [ ] AddElder should be handled by species manager instead of gamemode

 - [x] Lobby and character select